21-22 Oct, 2021

 The National Child Protection and Welfare Social Work conference website.
 University College Cork (online), 21-22 Oct., 2021.
 This conference will be of interest to social workers, policy makers, researchers, legal professionals, community groups, social care workers, students and anyone with an interest in the field of child protection and welfare.

-The conference and call for papers are open to all disciplines and services
+The conference is open to all disciplines and services

 Follow us on Twitter and Facebook for updates: